rafiamafia/jscomplete/README.md

 Note: remove the `--watch` or `-w` flag to display the execution time.

 Make sure to exclude node_modules in the webpack configuration.
 We do not need babel to run on node_modules, just on our application code.

+## React Hooks

+1. useState: The most commonly used React Hook. useState returns a pair: the current state value and a function that lets you update it.
+You can call this function from an event handler or somewhere else.
+It’s similar to this.setState in a class, except it doesn’t merge the old and new state together.